AshFitz/Matching-Pairs-Game/README.md

 #1 after completing a game, restartin you could no longer click a card because the cards array was not being emptied.

 possible side case being, if playing mulitple games in a row array could fill as no clearing, would break game.

+I had a bug with my css, I attempted to improve the user experience with css transitions for when the hide class is added.
+I was able to simulate a fade with the visibility:hidden and visibility:visible, but the bug with this made the css transition very laggy and not very nice experience and would take away from the rest of the game that was smooth.
+I decided to remove the transition for this release but if I had more time I would create a Show / hide class and transition between them.
+After researching the issue for a while, Hardware-Accelerated css practice would be best to follow.
 </p>

 ## Know Bugs